DiabolicalGolem/Screen-Extractor/README.md

 # Screen-Extractor
 Takes a screen shot of a region of the screen, saves it, extracts text from it, and allows the user to modify the result.

-This program requires the pyinput, pyautogui, and pytesseract libraries to be installed.